 Application & Structure

 Applications will be reviewed as they are received and accepted on a rolling basis.
-The application deadline for the 2017 Fellowship is March 10th.
+The priority application deadline for the 2017 Fellowship is March 10th, but we will continue to accept applications through March 31st.
 Fellows will be matched to a focus area and location based on their interest and background/skills.
 The fellowship will begin with an immersive three-day orientation, network-building, and knowledge-sharing bootcamp at the OpenGov Hub in Washington DC in late May or early June.
 Fellows will then fly out to one of our local offices for an 8-week period, before returning to Washington, DC for a 2-day learning and feedback retreat in late August.
 We strongly encourage fellows to seek funding from their universities as well as independent scholarships.
 If you are unable to secure outside funding, the Lab will provide a stipend to cover core costs.

 Hear about past fellows’ experiences